Sotilrac/traffic-signs/writeup.md

 * validation set accuracy of 0.944
 * test set accuracy of 0.918

-Inorder to acchieve this results, all combinations of preprocessing were tried as explained previously.
+In order to achieve this results, all combinations of preprocessing were tried as explained previously.

 Also, the batch size were changes in the hope of accelerating the training process, however, the accuracy would be reduced by larger batch sizes.

 The main problem encountered during the training was a mistake done in the loading of the data.
 The data was loaded as integers (0 to 255) instead of normalized floats (0 to 1).
-THis made the training converge withmore dificulty.
+THis made the training converge with more difficulty.

-Finally, the number of epochs was gradually increassed from 10 to 100 in ordert to allow the model to reach a better accuracy.
+Finally, the number of epochs was gradually increased from 10 to 100 in order to allow the model to reach a better accuracy.

 Some adjustments to the layer sized was also done, but it did not help with the accuracy so they were reverted.

-The robusness of the model to the different inputs (colour, grayscale, masked, equalized) showsthe strenght of the convolution layers that are able to extract features successfully in a wide range of situations.
+The robustness of the model to the different inputs (colour, grayscale, masked, equalized) shows the strength of the convolution layers that are able to extract features successfully in a wide range of situations.

 Even with the large number of epochs, the LeTraffic (aka LeNet) model did not overfit and performed well in the test set.